-Code Action Due Date Icon Progress Comment & Planned Improvement Action FISS.P.6.12 Achieve contract delivery targets set out in the Contract Delivery Plan 31-Mar-2020 8 25% Q2 19/20: Off Target Following the high turnover of staff recently within Procurement the new team is working through the backlog of contracts.
+Code Action Due Date lcon Progress Comment & Planned Improvement Action Finance Transactions - EForm for cost centre changes now live.
+EForm development for journals, Banklines and BACS underway.
+Control of Posts - Integra BDM to be considered.
+New "To Be" process being drafted and further workshop to be held.
+Required CS16 changes to be tested.
+FISS.P.6.10 Achieve actions set out in the Business Services Improvement plan 31-Mar-2020 75% Q3 19/20 : On Target Workstreams progressing in line with plan.
+FISS.P.6.11 Manage claims received by Legal Services in respect the Limitation (Childhood Abuse) (Scotland) Act 2017 through the agreed process in order to minimise the Council's exposure to damages 31-Mar-2020 75% Q3 19/20 : On Target Claims received have been processed in terms of the process and passed to claims handlers.
+FISS.P.6.12 Achieve contract delivery targets set out in the Contract Delivery Plan 31-Mar-2020 8 50% Q3 19/20 : Off Target Following the high turnover of staff recently within Procurement the new team is working through the backlog of contracts.
 The contracts delivery plan will be reviewed to reflect this work.
-FISS.P.6.13 Focus on continuing to enhance the comprehensive suite of People Policies and supporting managers to work within the policy framework to drive change in the workforce. supporting managers to 31 Mar 2020 Work continues on the Weilness @ Middothian agenda includes the support of the weilness will distribute and an undertact of the Work continues on the Wellness@Midlothian agenda including the implementation of a Menopause policy and an update of the Maximising Attendance at Work policy.
-FISS.P.6.14 Support the delivery of a medium term financial strategy for general fund services by summer 2019 which will support Council setting the 2020/21 Council Tax and a balanced budget. ing the 2020/21 31-Mar-2020 50% June with an update on Tuesday 1st October will be regularly reported to members in accomplete.
-Council agreed that BTSG would report back Q2 19/20: On Target The Medium Term Financial Strategy was presented to Council on Tuesday 25th June with an update on Tuesday 1st October.
+FISS.P.6.13 Focus on continuing to enhance the comprehensive suite of People Policies and supporting managers to work within the policy framework to drive change in the workforce.
+31-Mar-2020 75% Q3 19/20: On Target Work continues on the Wellness@Midlothian agenda.
+A review of the flexible working policy and code of conduct has been undertaken.
+Work also continues on the supporting policy documentation i.e. guidance notes etc. MAW training will commence in February 2020.Face to face training on mentally healthy workplaces will continue and training on workplace resilience will commence in February 2020.
+FISS.P.6.14 Support the delivery of a medium term financial strategy for general fund services by summer 2019 which will support Council setting the 2020/21 Council Tax and a balanced budget.
+31-Mar-2020 75% Q3 19/20 : On Target The Medium Term Financial Strategy was presented to Council on Tuesday 25th June with an update on Tuesday 1st October.
 Detail will continue to evolve and will be regularly reported to members in accordance with the budget timetable.
 Council agreed that BTSG would report back on measures to address the remaining £8 million budget gap.
 FISS.P.6.15 Completion of the unaudited Statutory Accounts for 2018/19 to ensure that we maintain strong financial management and stewardship and address the actions set out in previous external audit reports.
-31-Mar-2020 &gt; 100% Q2 19/20: Complete Unaudited accounts were presented to Audit Committee on Monday 24th June 2019.
+31-Mar-2020 100% Q3 19/20 : Complete Unaudited accounts were presented to Audit Committee on Monday 24th June 2019.
 FISS.P.6.16 Completion of the statutory financial audit and achieve an unqualified audit opinion for the Accounts for 2018/19.
-31-Mar-2020 100% Q2 19/20 : Complete.
-FISS.P.6.17 Deliver quarterly financial reports and commentary to Council 31-Mar-2020 50% Q2 19/20: On Target Financial Monitoring timetable is in place with performance against budget being reported in August and November 2019, February 2020 with the final position in June 2020.
+31-Mar-2020 I 100% Q3 19/20: Complete FISS.P.6.17 Deliver quarterly financial reports and commentary to Council 31-Mar-2020 75% Q3 19/20 : On Target Financial Monitoring timetable is in place with performance against budget being reported in August and November 2019, February 2020 with the final position in June 2020.